 Biology is the most tested subject on the MCAT.
 This makes sense since physicians need to know a lot of biology.
-The biology material covered on the exam is split between molecular biology and physiology.
+The MCAT biology material is split between molecular biology and physiology.
 In this post, we will focus on the physiology, specifically hormones.
 You may recall learning about all of the different organ systems within the body.
 You might also recall learning about the important role of hormones in regulating all the organ systems.
 It probably took you a lot of effort to memorize all of the hormones and you will have to do it again.
 MCAT hormones are one of the most commonly tested topics on the exam.
 The good news is that you do not need to know hormones to the same depth as a college physiology class.
 Here, we discuss what exactly you need to know about MCAT hormones.

 What You Need to Know for the MCAT

 If you talk to any student that has taken the new exam, they will tell you that MCAT hormones are a big deal.
 For each hormone, you need to know:

 - What type of hormone it is (peptide, steroid, or amino acid derivative)